jamieroszel22/docling-pdf-processor/TEAM_GUIDE.md

 ## Using the Web Interface

-1. Open your browser at http://localhost:5000 (or the port you specified)
+1. Open your browser at http://localhost:5001
 2. Select a model from the dropdown (vision models provide better analysis but are slower)
 3. Upload PDFs individually or in batch
 4. Process the documents